 If you are weighing self-management versus hiring a PM for a Parker County property, the rural maintenance factor matters more here than in a standard subdivision rental.
 See: Should I manage my own rental or hire a property manager?

-When Springtown Is the Wrong Answer
+When Springtown is the wrong answer.

 Septic problems, well pump failures, and acreage maintenance are part of the product.
 If you want a turnkey, low-maintenance rental, a 76179 subdivision rental is a better fit.